realsubinbabu/currency-converter/README.md

 - Subin Babu

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU Lesser General Public License v3.0.